Menu Close

 Deciders

+Deciders play a very important role in the decision making unit.
 These are the people who have the final say in the buying decision.
 They have the power and authority to select the final suppliers to move on with the buying process.
-For example, the finance manager in a company may decide which supplier to work with on the basis of how much money the supplier is asking for a particular product/service.

 Gatekeepers

+Gatekeepers also play a big role in the decision making unit.
 These are the people who control the flow of information to others.
-For example, a personal secretary may not allow the sales people from a supplier to have access to the deciders or users.
-Likewise, a receptionist may play the role of a gatekeeper as he/she usually maintains telephone, email, and postal communications.
+For example, a personal secretary may not allow the salespeople from a supplier to have access to the deciders or users.

 B2B Decision making process (DMP)